 Transformation/Metamorphosis: Familiar images are changed in form, appearance, nature, condition, character or function to become unusual or strange.

 Students explore a variety of media such as drawing, collage, watercolor, acrylic, digital photography, and mixed media.

 Through this exhibit, the Dali Museum seeks to make a difference in the community by recognizing the role our art teachers play in their students’ development, and by encouraging students to continue exploring new ideas and creative thinking in all fields of education.
-This exhibit is separated into three separate shows; the Hillsborough County exhibit is shown Feb 20 – Mar 22, the Pinellas County exhibit is shown Mar 27 – Apr 26 and a statewide exhibit is shown June 12 – Aug 30.
+This exhibit is separated into three separate shows; the Hillsborough County exhibit is shown Jan 15 – Mar 6, the Pinellas County exhibit is shown Mar 14 – May 8 and a statewide exhibit is shown May 16 – Aug 28.

-Entry details for each show are available in the tabs above.
+Please see more information and entry details for each show in the tabs above.

 View the 2015 Student Surrealist Art Exhibit: “Psyched Out: Reinvented Myths”